ExpressionEngine/ExpressionEngine/system/ee/legacy/libraries/simplepie/idn/ReadMe.txt

 ACE strings (the Punycode form) are always 7bit ASCII strings.

 ATTENTION: We no longer supply the PHP5 version of the class.
-It is not necessary for achieving a successfull conversion, since the supplied PHP code is compatible with both PHP4 and PHP5.
+It is not necessary for achieving a successful conversion, since the supplied PHP code is compatible with both PHP4 and PHP5.
 We expect to see no compatibility issues with the upcoming PHP6, too.